Agent Skills for Large Language Models: Architecture, Acquisition, Security, and the Path Forward: Open Challenges and Research Agenda

 \paragraph{Challenge 4: Capability-Based Permission Models.} Current skill execution operates with implicit trust: once loaded, a skill can direct the agent to use any available tool.
 The security findings of Section~\ref{sec:security} demonstrate that this trust model is exploitable.
 A capability-based permission system, where each skill declares required permissions and the agent or user grants them explicitly, would significantly reduce the attack surface.

 \paragraph{Challenge 5: Skill Verification and Testing.} Unlike software packages with unit tests and CI/CD pipelines, skills currently lack standardized testing frameworks.
 Anthropic's eval guidance~\cite{anthropic2025evals} provides principles but not skill-specific tooling.
-Automated skill verification---confirming that a skill does what it claims and nothing more---is an open technical problem that intersects with AI safety and formal methods.
+Automated skill verification---confirming that a skill does what it claims and nothing more---is an open technical problem that intersects AI safety and formal methods.
+Evaluation should include negative tests for hallucinated procedures, cascading execution failures, deadlocks between conflicting skills, silent permission escalation, and adversarial skill chaining.

 \paragraph{Challenge 6: Continual Skill Learning Without Catastrophic Forgetting.} Shenfeld \etal{}~\cite{shenfeld2026selfdistillation} investigate whether pretrained LLMs can acquire new skills without degrading existing capabilities, finding that self-distillation offers a promising path.
 However, the interaction between dynamically loaded skills and the model's base capabilities---whether skills can inadvertently ``overwrite'' useful default behaviors---remains poorly understood.